Paul Richards – BWMAT Governor

 Jane de Bude – Foundation Governor

 Jane joined the St John’s governing board in 2013 and she is a member of the St John’s Church congregation.
-Both her children attended St John’s, although they have since moved on to secondary school.
+Both her children attended St John’s.

 Jane’s professional background is in the finance sector, specialising in providing advice and support to ethical and environmental organisations, including schools.
 Jane’s other charitable interests include supporting St Peter’s Hospice, where she volunteers in a local charity shop.